-The signal tracer lets you trace a signal or a set of signals, so that you can identify how various components of a model are affected by the others.
+The signal tracer lets you trace a signal or a set of signals in a Simulink model, so that you can identify how various components of a model are affected by the others.
+Tracing signals in Simulink has never been so powerful!

 To initiate a trace, simply right-click the block or signal you wish to trace.
 You may right-click in the graphic view, or in the model tree at the left.